mrc0der/open-artifact-registry/README.md

 This aims to be a simple tool hosted via Github pages allowing me to index and search all the open-source and DevOps goodies out there.

 To be quite honest I was unable to get backstage.io working for my needs so we are here `>_<`

+## Running

+This app consists of a yaml repos list, a html file and a javascript app.js with the logic.